Partners

 Economic Community Of West African States (ECOWAS)

-VOSIEDA is partnering with ECOWAS Commission to promote social stability in Liberia and West Africa’s sub-region since 2017.
-We worked with ECOWAS for a peaceful transfer of political power in Liberia in 2016/2017 contested presidential and parliamentary elections.
-Our partnership gear toward supporting ECOWAS’s ongoing efforts to promote peace and security in West Africa through preventive diplomacy.
+VOSIEDA has collaborated with the ECOWAS Commission since 2017 to enhance social stability in Liberia and the broader West African subregion.
+For example, during the contested presidential and parliamentary elections of 2016/2017, VOSIEDA collaborated with ECOWAS to facilitate a peaceful transition of political power in Liberia.
+Our partnership is focused on bolstering ECOWAS’s continuous initiatives to foster peace and security in West Africa through preventive diplomacy.

 United Nations Development Programmes (UNDP)

-VOSIEDA partnered with the United Nations Development Programme (UNDP) in 2008 to reintegrate ex-combatants into their communities after the conflict in Liberia.
-We have continued to work with UNDP on various fronts to achieve the Sustainable Development Goals (SDGs) in Liberia.
-Our most recent UNDP initiatives include the Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones, as well as the Mano River Post-Ebola medical surveillance and livelihoods programme.
-You can find more information about these initiatives by clicking on the hyperlink below.
+VOSIEDA initiated its partnership with the United Nations Development Programme (UNDP) in 2008, concentrating on reintegrating ex-combatants into their communities after the conflict in Liberia.
+Since then, we have collaborated with UNDP across various initiatives to advance Liberia’s Sustainable Development Goals (SDGs).
+Our most recent projects with UNDP include Climate Resilient Agriculture and Ecosystem-Based Adaptation in Liberia’s Coastal and Agroecological Zones and the Mano River Post-Ebola medical surveillance and livelihoods program.

 United Nations Office of the High Commissioner for Human Rights (OHCHR)